BP eyes smaller renewable investments to avoid repeating losses

-LONDON (Reuters) - BP (BP.L) is targeting smaller and wider-ranging investments in renewable energy to avoid large losses in the sector like those it suffered earlier in the decade, Chief Executive Bob Dudley said on Wednesday.
+LONDON, Oct 18 (Reuters) - BP is focusing on smaller investments in renewable energy to avoid large losses in the sector like those it suffered earlier in the decade, Chief Executive Bob Dudley said on Wednesday.

-BP and peers including Royal Dutch Shell (RDSa.L) and Total (TOTF.PA) have recognised the need to reduce carbon emissions in the fight against global warming, but their investment in renewables remains tiny compared to oil and gas.
+BP and peers including Royal Dutch Shell and Total have recognised the need to reduce carbon emissions in the fight against global warming.
+But their investment in renewables remains tiny compared to the oil and gas businesses.

 “We’re making smarter, in many cases, smaller bets, and making more of them across a wider range of technologies and business models,” Dudley said in a speech at the Oil & Money conference.